codeship/shipyard/styleguide/components/horizontal-rules.md

 ---

 ## Light Horizontal Rules
-<p class="text-light margin-bottom-md" markdown="1">Useful when you have a horizontal rule on a lighter background.</p>
+Useful when you have a horizontal rule on a lighter background.
+{: .section-description }

 <div class="utilities-typography-hr-box-light">
   <hr class="utilities-typography-hr hr-light" />